Dehalococcoides

-Dehalococcoides is a genus of bacteria within class Dehalococcoidia that obtain energy via the oxidation of hydrogen and subsequent reductive dehalogenation of halogenated organic compounds in a mode of anaerobic respiration called organohalide respiration.
+lDehalococcoides is a genus of bacteria within class Dehalococcoidia that obtain energy via the oxidation of hydrogen and subsequent reductive dehalogenation of halogenated organic compounds in a mode of anaerobic respiration called organohalide respiration.
 They are well known for their great potential to remediate halogenated ethenes and aromatics.
 They are the only bacteria known to transform highly chlorinated dioxins, PCBs.
 In addition, they are the only known bacteria to transform tetrachloroethene (perchloroethene, PCE) to ethene.

 Microbiology

 The first member of the genus Dehalococcoides was described in 1997 as Dehalococcoides ethenogenes strain 195 (nom. inval.).
 Additional Dehalococcoides members were later described as strains CBDB1, BAV1, FL2, VS, and GT.
 In 2012 all yet-isolated Dehalococcoides strains were summarized under the new taxonomic name D. mccartyi, with strain 195 as the type strain.